If You Only Enforce One Rule for AI Code, Make It fn(args, deps)

 There’s no framework and no package to install.

 The types explain intent.
-With this pattern, the agent has to colour within the lines.
+The agent has to colour within the lines.

 The core idea: make dependencies visible, not implicit